JAndrassy/Regulator/README.md

 * [Grove Dry-Reed Relay](https://www.seeedstudio.com/Grove-Dry-Reed-Relay-p-1412.html) is for Balboa hot tub heating suspend activation
 * [Grove Speaker](https://www.seeedstudio.com/Grove-Speaker-p-1445.html) - Speaker module with amplifier for strong beeps
 * [Grove LED Bar](https://www.seeedstudio.com/Grove-LED-Bar-v2.0-p-2474.html) - 10 LEDs with individual dimming needing only any two digital pins
+* 5 mm status LED with resistor as simple alternative to LED Bar
-* Button - plain momentary push-button to be used with Atmega internal pin pull-up (do not use the Grove button module, it has a pull-down and when you disconnected it, the pin floats)
+* Button - plain momentary push-button to be used with Atmega internal pin pull-up (do not use the Grove button module, it has a pull-down and when you disconnected it, the pin floats. or with esp8266 it can be used on io 16 with internal pull-down set)
 * Kemo M028N with [Kemo M150](https://www.kemo-electronic.de/en/Transformer-Dimmer/Converter/M150-DC-pulse-converter.php) - to regulate the heating power with PWM signal.
 The high VA rating is necessary because the system can run hours on maximum.
 * [Grove Screw Terminal](https://www.seeedstudio.com/Grove-Screw-Terminal-p-996.html) - to connect Grove connector to M150
 * [Grove Mosfet](https://www.seeedstudio.com/Grove-MOSFET-p-1594.html) - instead of Screw Terminal for 5 V PWM with esp8266